Trophonix/TrunkAPI/README.md

 2. **Use Bukkit service providers directly**

-If you're more inclined for the way Vault does it, you can do that too!
+If you prefer the way Vault does it, you can do that too!

 ```Java
 private boolean setupChat() {